osohq/oso/docs/content/python/new-roles/getting-started.md

     };
 ```

-Each request authorized by Oso has an associated action and resource
-type.

-Now, let's define our roles.
+Now, we define our roles.
 Roles are defined in a dictionary that maps
-the role name to a list of permissions and (optionally) implied roles.
+the role name to a role configuration.
-We'll cover implied roles later.

 ```polar
 resource(_type: Org, "org", actions, roles) if